 The Bachelor of Science in Education in Secondary Education prepares students to work with children from ninth through twelfth grade in public, private, and alternative school systems.
 You may consider a degree in education if you enjoy working with children and/or adolescents, want to strengthen the future through education, and want to make a difference in the lives of others.
 MU Students work closely with mentors, practicing teachers, administrators, and university faculty to develop the knowledge and skills to enhance learning outcomes for children and youth.
-The coursework through the College of Education focuses on teachers’ roles in facilitating learning at all levels of development and considers the influences of cultural, political, historical, and economic factors on students, teachers, and schools.
+The coursework through the College of Education & Human Development focuses on teachers’ roles in facilitating learning at all levels of development and considers the influences of cultural, political, historical, and economic factors on students, teachers, and schools.
 Upon successfully completing the initial teacher certification process, the state grants you certification in secondary earth science.
-Practical and rewarding clinical training in schools and agencies begins sophomore year, and continues each semester culminating in a senior-level teaching internship, enhancing teaching skills and confidence.
+Practical and rewarding clinical training in schools and agencies begins sophomore year and continues each semester culminating in a senior-level teaching internship, enhancing teaching skills and confidence.
 Coursework within Secondary Earth Science provides you with experience in the methods of teaching earth science and supporting learners in the development of scientific literacy.
 This includes consideration of the nature of science, methods for teaching science, strategies for assessing science learning, and pathways for developing into a professional earth science educator.

 This is an emphasis area of the following major:

 This major has the following additional emphasis areas:

 You can do nearly anything with a Mizzou degree, but here are some common career paths taken by graduates of this major: